ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Mobile-VIT/README.md

     B --> C[Mobile-ViT Super-Resolution]
     C --> D[High-Resolution SAR Image]
 ```
-Since we don't have access to EMPM we used MFA for a coarse image estimation.
-Our implementaion of the Mobile-VIT:
+Because the EMPM implementation is not publicly available, we use MFA to generate the coarse image estimate.
+Our Mobile-ViT implementation is shown below:
 ```mermaid
 flowchart LR
     A[Raw mmWave Data] --> B[MFA Coarse Reconstruction]